adrianiainlam/facial-landmarks-for-cubism/README.md

 The license text can be found in LICENSE-MIT.txt, and also at the top of the .cpp and .h files.

-The library makes use of the dlib library, provided here as a Git submodule, which is used under the Boost Software License, version 1.0.
-The full license text can be found under lib/dlib/dlib/LICENSE.txt.

 The example program is a patched version of the sample program provided by Live2D (because there's really no point in reinventing the wheel),